 There are some exemptions to the cooling-off period that will not have the same rights to cancel.
 These are listed below:

 If you cancel, any ancillary contracts such as warranties or finance are automatically cancelled.

-Pre-ticked boxes for confirming you have read the T&C's, payments such as insurance or anything else are illegal.
+- Pre-ticked boxes for confirming you have read the T&C's, or to add on supplementary items, such as insurance or anything else are prohibited.